dkvz/capricartes/README.md

 I decided against effect preview for the moment, also we can select more than one.

 * DONE - Request animation frame crapic head bouncing around
-* Add a glowing sun?
+* DONE Add a glowing sun?
 Just a round div with a gradient that transitions in size (the div does)
   * Don't forget to use 3D transform to use the GPU
     * I don' t use 3D transform but I got this: https://codepen.io/dkvz/pen/mGvWxY
-* Add a rainbow (huge svg to draw)
+* DONE Add a rainbow (huge svg to draw)
   * Found one here: https://upload.wikimedia.org/wikipedia/commons/b/b0/PEO-rainbow_solid.svg
-* Random weird gifs appearing
+* DONE Random weird gifs appearing
-* Cat head coming in from the bottom then hiding again
+* DONE Cat head coming in from the bottom then hiding again

 ### Babel
 I debated using Babel.
 I think I'll stick to ES6 and not supporting older browsers.